peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 ### getEMax
     public final EInteger getEMax()
-Gets the highest exponent possible when a converted number is expressed in scientific notation with one digit before the decimal point.
+Gets the highest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
 For example, with a precision of 3 and an EMax of 100, the maximum value possible is 9.99E + 100.
 (This is not the same as the highest possible Exponent property.)
 If HasExponentRange is false, this value